 A British chef has labelled his compatriot Gordon Ramsay, as a once great chef who is now “a terrible ambassador for the industry.”

-It's in repsonse to a new show Ramsay has just launched in the UK, called Gordon on Cocaine, in which he investigates the cocaine trade and its impact on the restaurant industry.
+It's in repsonse to a new show Ramsay has just launched in the UK, called Gordon on Cocaine, in which the Michelin-starred chef investigates the cocaine trade and its impact on the restaurant industry.
 In it Ramsay claims that the drug is the industry’s “dirty little secret.”
-And it’s personal for him, he says: a close colleague, David Dempsey, a chef at Restaurant Gordon Ramsay, died whilst under the influence.
+And it’s personal for him, he says: a close colleague, David Dempsey, a chef at Royal Hospital Road, died whilst under the influence.

-Taking to Facebook, Neil Rankin, of London’s Temper restaurants, launched a scathing attack on Ramsay, arguing the famously fiery chef should be presenting a positive image of the industry, rather than sensationalising the drugs angle.
+Taking to Facebook, Neil Rankin, of London’s Temper restaurants, launched a scathing attack on Kitchen Nightmares chef Ramsay, arguing that he should be presenting a positive image of the industry, rather than sensationalising the drugs angle.
 Response to the post has been largely positive, with 2000 likes at time of writing, read it in full below.